-Center for U.S. Policy Senior Fellow Lynn Webster, M.D. sent the following letter in response to Jim Rendon’s article in The Chronicle of Philanthropy entitled “How Nonprofits Helped Fuel the Opioid Crisis.”
+Center for U.S. Policy Senior Fellow Lynn Webster, M.D. responds to article, “How Nonprofits Helped Fuel the Opioid Crisis.”

 Dear Mr. Rendon: